-Municipal service charge is levied in some municipalities, and only for certain commercial buildings.
-The municipal service charge applies to buildings used for offices, shops, hotels, factories, workshops or similar purposes, provided more than half of the building value concerns such purposes.
-The municipal service charge is based on the difference between the land value and the property value according to the official property valuation.
+Municipal service charge is levied on certain commercial buildings in some municipalities.
+The municipal service charge applies to buildings used for offices, shops, hotels, factories, workshops or similar purposes, provided more than half of the building (as measured in square meters) is used for the services mentioned.

-Each municipality determines whether to levy the municipal service charge, which may be levied at a rate of up to 1% of the difference between the land value and the property value (in most cases the value of the building).
-The municipal charge is levied primarily by municipalities near the major Danish cities (for example, the charge is levied in Copenhagen at a rate of 0.98% in 2019).
+Each municipality determines whether to levy the municipal service charge.
 The object of the municipal charge is to contribute to the maintenance of roads, streets, parking spaces, fire service, etc.